FunctionMayBeStatic/XGBS/README.md

 # 🌳 XGBS
-> classification task-driven hyperspectral band selection via interpretability from XGBoost
+> An advanced supervised hyperspectral band selection method

 The source code and pip version of XGBS will be made public following the publication of the paper:
 "Classification Task-Driven Hyperspectral Band Selection via Interpretability from XGBoost"

 **How to use:**